- China Tours +

 - Day Tours

 Chinese New Year (CNY) or Spring Festival or Lunar New Year is one of the most important festivals in China, and one that should be experienced first hand.
-If you are planning to be in Shanghai during this time, there is a lot going on in Shanghai that begs a visit to the city.
+If you are planning to be in Shanghai during this time, there is a lot going on in the city that begs a trip!

-Shanghai is one of the best cities to be in (in the world) if you are looking to experience a Chinese holiday through both modern and traditional lenses.
-The crowds will be less with many shops and stores closed in the first few days of the holiday.
-However, all major stores and department stores along with all tourist-centric spots will remain open.
+Shanghai is one of the best cities to be in (in the world) if you want to experience a Chinese holiday through both modern and traditional lenses.
+The crowds will be less in the city with many shops and stores closed in the first few days of the holiday.
+However, all major stores and department stores in addition to all touristic spots will remain open.
 In fact, take advantage of this time to explore most of the city at your leisure.

 CNY is celebrated for two weeks in Shanghai.
-Most of the traditional rituals and events take place in the Yu Gardens (one of the oldest, most popular traditional spots in the city), the Bund, Nanjing Road (the most commercial street in the city), and of course the many temples in the city.
+Most of the traditional rituals and events take place in Yu Garden (one of the oldest, most popular traditional spots in the city including shopping and eating options), the Bund, Nanjing Road (the most commercial street in the city), and of course the many temples in the city, such as Jing'an Temple.

-People's Square Metro Station, at the top of Nanjing Road, is set to be closed at Chinese New Year this year .
+People's Square Metro Station, at the top of Nanjing Road, is set to be closed at Chinese New Year this year to control crowds.
 But no other access restrictions have been widely announced.

-Some customs followed by Chinese families include house cleaning and decorations, especially with red poetic couplets.
-Red is a color of wealth and good fortune, and it is auspicious in the culture, and you will see a lot of this color all around.
+CNY is primarily family time, and there are many customs that families tend to follow.
+Some include house cleaning and decorations, especially with red poetic couplets.
+Red is a color of wealth and good fortune, and it is auspicious for the Chinese, and you will see a lot of this color all around.
 There are extravagant family reunion dinners.

 The other thing you might want to be careful of are those loud firecrackers.
 They go off during the late evenings, some days through the day, as a mark of celebration.
 Bring with you a pair of ear plugs and you'll be fine.